-Driscoll’s receives personal information about individuals in the EEA from Driscoll’s’ suppliers and customers.
+Driscoll's receives personal information about individuals in the EEA from Driscoll's' suppliers and customers.
 This personal information may include basic contact information such as name and email address and in the case of suppliers additional contact details and billing information.
-Driscoll’s uses this information to provide its berries, recipes, and other products and services to its customers.
-Driscoll’s also receives personal information about employees of, and applicants seeking employment with, Driscoll’s EU-based subsidiaries, and which is transferred in the context of the employment relationship.
-Driscoll’s uses this information for internal employment and human resources purposes.
-Driscoll’s commits to cooperate in investigations by and to comply with the advice of competent EU authorities.
+Driscoll's uses this information to provide its berries, recipes, and other products and services to its customers.
+Driscoll's also receives personal information about employees of, and applicants seeking employment with, Driscoll's EU-based subsidiaries, and which is transferred in the context of the employment relationship.
+Driscoll's uses this information for internal employment and human resources purposes.

-Driscoll’s will not use sensitive information for a purpose other than the purpose for which it was originally collected or subsequently authorized by the individual unless Driscoll’s has received the individual’s affirmative and explicit consent (opt-in).
-Driscoll’s will treat as sensitive any personal information received from a third party where the third party identifies and treats it as sensitive.
+Driscoll's will not use sensitive information for a purpose other than the purpose for which it was originally collected or subsequently authorized by the individual unless Driscoll's has received the individual's affirmative and explicit consent (opt-in).

 Driscoll's will use personal information only in ways that are compatible with the purposes for which it was collected or subsequently authorized by the individual.
 Driscoll's will take reasonable steps to ensure that personal information is relevant to its intended use, accurate, complete and current.